Come, Let us Reason

 It also allowed a higher proportion of the soldiers to be actively engaged in combat at a given time rather than just those in the front rank.

-In non-military use, it was "a voluntary attitude of giving in, cooperating, assuming responsibility, and carrying a burden".
+is "a voluntary attitude of giving in, cooperating, assuming responsibility, and carrying a burden".

 The Bible gives this as an example for husbands and wives to cooperate and to successfully navigate life and in waging wars against 'their common enemy', Satan.